dsambrano/good_coding_practices/_posts/series/bash-scripting/2022-10-10-series-start.md

 <section class="series takeaways">

+This is a intermediate-level follow up to my [bash basics][bash-basics] series.
-In this blog you will learn basic bash commands.
-By the end of this you will know how to:
+In this series you will take your bash abilities to the next level.
+By the end of this you will know:

-- Create a script to run multiple commands in sequence
+- How to create a script to automate boring tasks
+- What Environment Variables, your `PATH`, and a `bashrc` file do
-- Edit your `PATH` to run scripts from anywhere
+- How to edit your `PATH` to run scripts from anywhere
-- Control the flow of applications with `if` statements
+- How to control the flow of applications with `if` statements
-- Repeat steps with functions and loops
+- How to repeat steps with functions and loops
-- Create Aliases to increase efficiency
+- How to create aliases to increase efficiency

 Prerequisites: